Erald91/chat-client/README.md

 ## Install instructions

-Project uses `yarn` as a package manager and before working in the project make sure you have it installed.
+Project uses `yarn` as a package manager (with NodeJS v12.22.5) and before working in the project make sure you have it installed.

 To start with local setup we need initially to install project dependencies: